cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-3.md

 ]
 #### Other Configuration
 * Applied a **System Message** to your ***managed controller*** so you could see that the CloudBees CI CasC bundle was applied
+* Created a ***managed controller*** level Kubernetes Pod Template for use in a later lab.
-* Installed the `basic-branch-build-strategies` and `pipeline-utility-steps` plugins to be used in the next lab
+* Installed several plugins to be used in the rest of the workshop.

 ---
 name: core-casc-lab-link